 Digital Ad Requirements

 High-resolution PDF is the preferred file format.
-These files (PDF/X-1a:2001) should be created using Adobe Acrobat Distiller 4.05 (or greater) or exported from Quark XPress or InDesign using the PDF/X-1a:2001 setting.
+These flattened files (PDF/X-1a:2001) should be created using Adobe Acrobat Distiller 4.05 (or greater) or exported from Quark XPress or InDesign using the PDF/X-1a:2001 setting.
 All graphics and fonts must be embedded.
-Spot colors and RGB color should be converted to CMYK before creating the PDF.
+Spot colors, RGB, and LAB colors should be converted to CMYK before creating the PDF.
 All trim and registration marks must appear outside the bleed area (1/8 inch from trim).
 Scanned images must be saved as high resolution (at least 266 dpi) in TIFF or EPS format.
+Maximum ink density should not exceed 300%.

 TIFF and EPS files created with Illustrator or Photoshop are also acceptable.
 Supply both printer and screen fonts, including fonts embedded in art files.
 If submitting an InDesign document (CS4 or greater), you must supply all fonts and art files.
 Line art should be scanned at 600 dpi.
 Images (TIFF or EPS) should be at least 266 dpi and saved in CMYK mode.